-Transparency is key in any working relationship.
-So ask your potential partner what they think of your idea and how they’ll be building its value during your collaboration.
+Transparency is key in any working relationship, and make no mistake – that will also be the case as you decide where and how to outsource software development work.
+With that in mind, you should certainly ask your potential partner what they think of your idea and how they’ll be building its value during your collaboration.
 Find out if you see eye to eye on things, or if they have any improvements to propose.

 Make sure they know where you stand and what your limitations are.
 Anyone willing to sign a contract without an in-depth discussion of your company’s background and current position should raise a red flag.
 Would you trust someone who says they’d work with you without looking closely into what you do first?
 You probably shouldn’t.
-You want to make sure your partner knows exactly what they’re getting into.
+Those who know how to outsource software development well, know just how important it is that a partner understands exactly what they’re getting into.
 That means respecting your privacy, too.
 So while we’re at it, don’t forget to sign an NDA.

 Tip #5: Request resumes

 This is something clients ask us for all the time, requesting one-on-one sit-downs with team members when we tell them we can provide X amount of people with Y skills.
-And it makes sense: if you talk the talk, you’ve got to be able to walk it, too.
+And it makes sense: if you talk the talk, you’ve got to be able to walk the walk, too.

 Tip #6: Keep an eye on contract negotiations

-This last phase is one of the most important.
+This last tip on how to outsource software development is one of the most important.
 If your partner’s price estimation seems really low, that’s another red flag: they might be desperate.

 One last thing to watch out for in the contract-signing phase is risk.
 Make sure your contract covers this.
 If something breaks, what happens?
 If there’s a disagreement, how will it be solved?
 Many companies these days also make a separate contract to cover support once the product has been launched.
 Software updates happen all the time, so you need to know how your partner will deal with any issues you might come across once the next Android or iOS update is rolled out.

-Hopefully these tips will help you choose your next outsourcing partner for product development.
+Hopefully the 6 tips on how to outsource software development that we’ve mentioned above will help you choose your next outsourcing partner for product development.
 For us, the main takeaway is this: don’t hesitate to be demanding.
-Treat the process like a lot of time and money are on the line.
-Which they will be, once you sign the contract.
+Treat the process like a lot of time and money are on the line – which they will be, once you sign the contract.
 Look for partners who value transparency and accountability, as well as proactive thinking and problem-solving.
 The more rigorous you are in this phase, the smoother your partnership will be, and the more successful your product will be once your collaboration comes to an end.

-If you’d like to ask for advice, our Business Development team would be glad to help guide your way and make outsourcing software development easy.
+If you’d like to ask for further advice, or more personalised tips on how to outsource software development that take your unique circumstances into account, our Business Development team would be glad to help guide you, and make outsourcing software development easy.
 Don’t hesitate to get in touch!